-Return Period of Rainfall Required to Overcome Dry Conditions

-Period: August 2024 - January 2025

-These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
+Return Period of Rainfall Required to Overcome Dry Conditions Period: February 2025 - July 2025 These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
 The maps are coloured according to the return period of accumulated rainfall required to overcome the estimated current subsurface water storage deficit over the next one to six months (areas with no storage deficit will always be white).
 These maps do not provide a drought forecast; instead they indicate whether particularly heavy rainfall would be required to return to normal conditions for the time of year.

-summary: Despite modest subsurface water storage deficits in Scotland and Wales, areas should return to typical conditions for the time of year with normal rainfall.
+SUMMARY: Subsurface water storage deficits exist in Scotland and parts of northern England.
+However, these do not require unusual (>5 year return period) amounts of rainfall to replenish.
+Rainfall amount (Probability) Low (Likely) >20% High (Less likely) < 2%